-Start a Business – Business Entity Formations
+Start A Business – Business Entity Formations

-Contact Sutton Sachs Meyer and speak with a business lawyer today to startup your startup!
+Contact Sutton Sachs Meyer PLLC and speak with a business lawyer today to startup your startup!
 Are you thinking of starting a business in NYC or surrounding areas?
 When it comes to starting a business and giving your business its best shot, you need to understand the different forms a business can take, and make an informed decision about which to create.
 This is where our small business lawyers step in.
 We’re able to discuss the differences in incorporating your business or forming an LLC and create a solid plan for you to start your business right.
 A customized solution is created for your exact business’ goals and structure.
 No two businesses are exactly the same and your legal plan should reflect that and not take a cookie cutter approach.

 Some of the possibilities for the structure of your business include: